Private tour in Belfast Rodney F

 I can arrange to meet at Grand Central station or any City Center Hotel.
 The shuttle bus from the cruise terminal stops outside the City Hall and I can meet you there.

-Donegall Square North, Northern Ireland, BT1 5GS United Kingdom
+Donegall Square North, Northern Ireland, Northern Ireland, BT1 5GS, United Kingdom

 Meeting point in Belfast City center.
 Belfast Grand Central Station or city center hotel.
 If travelling via Cruise ship just take the transfer coach to the city center.